antoineandrieu/arise-backend-tech-test/README.md

 I had to update openapi definition to add check-in and check-out dates.
 Use ids as partner ref hotel and room.

-5. Add TypeScript definitions

-6. Check input and handle errors
+5. Check input and handle errors

+6. Add TypeScript definitions

+I downloaded the SDL from Altair and converted it to TypeScript with an [online tool](https://transform.tools/graphql-to-typescript).
+I then integrated the created types into the app and added the types to the variables.

+6. Handle network errors

 7. Add authentication